pts/oix-wcfd32/README.md

   We don't need this, all functionality is included in *wcfd32dos.exe* above.

-* The *w32bind* tool, part of the build process: It's not part of OpenWatcom (old or new).
+* The *w32bind* tool, part of the build process: The precompiled .exe is not part of OpenWatcom (old or new).

   We work this around by modifying *bld/w32loadr/w32bind.c* in OpenWatcom 1.0 slightly, and compiling it.